 While his lack of good looks might have hampered his love life, they worked in his favour as a writer.
 His insecurities and experiences of rejection informed one of his most widely known stories, The Ugly Duckling.
 Never mind the high forehead, protuberant nose, and absent eyebrows: When your stories become bywords, you know you’re famous.
 The terms Ugly Duckling and the Emperor’s New Clothes have both wormed their way into common usage in many languages for the past century and a half.

 It took the literary world a decade to “discover” Andersen’s genius for fairy tales.
-He felt despondent in this period and was ready to quit, even though had high hopes for the genre, believing that eventyr (Danish for fairy tale) could become a “universal poetry.”
+He felt despondent in this period and was ready to quit, even though he had high hopes for the genre, believing that eventyr (Danish for fairy tale) could become a “universal poetry.”
 It was prophetic, with most of his stories being read around the world for well over a century.
 His most famous stories include:

 - The Little Mermaid